 Ingredients For Your Egg Clouds

-- Eggs: We usually use large or extra large eggs for this recipe.
+- Eggs: Use large or extra large eggs for the best results.

 How To Make Cloud Eggs In The Oven

-- Separate your eggs.
+2. Separate your eggs.
 Then crack each egg and separate the whites from the yolks.
 Place the egg whites in a large mixing bowl and place each yolk in a separate small ramekin.
-(This makes it easier to add the yolks to your egg whites later.)
+(We’ll be adding the yolks to our partially cooked egg whites later.)

-- Beat the egg whites.
-Then use an electric mixer to beat your egg whites until stiff peaks form.
-(About 2 minutes.)
+3. Beat the egg whites.
+Then use an electric mixer to beat your egg whites until stiff peaks form (about 2 minutes).

-- Add your mix-ins.
-Gently fold in your parmesan cheese, bacon bits and green onion.
+4. Add your mix-ins.
+Gently fold in your bacon bits, parmesan cheese and green onion/chives.

-- Bake.
+6. Bake.
 Then place the baking sheet in the oven and bake for 3 minutes.
-Once done, remove the pan from the oven and place a yolk in the center of each well.
-Then return the pan back to the oven and cook for 3-5 more minutes or until the yolk is cooked to your liking.
+Once done, remove the pan from the oven and place one yolk in the center of each well.
+Return the pan back to the oven and cook for 3-5 more minutes or until the yolk is cooked to your liking.

 Add-In Ideas

-Don’t stop at bacon and parmesan!
-There’s so many options when it comes to add-ins!
+Bacon and parmesan cheese shouldn’t have all the fun!
+There’s so many options when it comes to add-ins for these egg clouds!
 Here are a few of our favorites to help get you started:

-- Meats: Cooked sausage, cooked pancetta or prosciutto, diced ham & Canadian bacon
+- Meats: Cooked sausage, cooked pancetta or prosciutto, diced ham or Canadian bacon

 A good rule of thumb is to add 1 Tbsp per egg of each ingredient you want.